agambajwa/agambajwa.github.io/index.md

 developer for the same.
 - Beginner in **Android App Development** using Java and XML.
 - Beginner in **App Development** using Flutter.
-- Fairly proficient in scripting and programming languages such as **C, C++, HTML, CSS and JavaScript**.
 - Fairly proficient in graphic designing using **Adobe Photoshop, Illustrator** and other means.
 - Willingness and ability to learn new skills and methods to keep up with the advancements in the scientific and technological community.
 - Ability to work well with a team, as a leader or as a member.